 To be defined as a proper dive watch, it has been regulated by the standards and features in the International Organization for Standardization (ISO 6425 standard), which requires a minimum of 100m depth (330ft) rating and possessing a system to control the time.
 The ISO 6425 requirements are:

-Visibility.
-The presence of an End of Life (EOL) indicator on battery powered watches; an indication the watch is running; and visibility at 25cm (9.8 inches) in total darkness.
+The presence of an End of Life (EOL) indicator on battery-powered watches; an indication the watch is running; and visibility at 25cm (9.8 inches) in total darkness.

-Strap/band solidarity.
-Contains a band that is resistant to external forces (tested by applying a force of 200N (45lb) to the band).
-To endure corrosiveness of the saltwater most dive watches have a rubber, silicone rubber, polyurethane, or a stainless steel watchstrap.
+It contains a band that is resistant to external forces (tested by applying a force of 200N (45lb) to the band).
+To endure corrosiveness of the saltwater most dive watches have a rubber, silicone rubber, polyurethane, or a stainless steel watch strap.

-Don’t forget to see my another recommended Daniel wellington watch, this watch is suitable for scuba diving.
+Don’t forget to see my other recommended Daniel wellington watch, this watch is suitable for scuba diving.